tianhaoz95/developer-note/git-tricks/add-branch-from-upstream.md

 ---
 layout: single
+title: How to add a new branch from upstream
 ---

-# How to add a new branch from upstream

 ```bash
 git remote add upstream https://github.com/Xilinx/XRT.git